A Bad Night (song): Critical reception and legacy

 Upon original release, the single received primarily positive reviews in the press.
 In a blind date for Melody Maker, actress Anita Harris stated "A Bad Night" to be a "variety show" and "certainly different".
-She stated that the song provided with a "great dance routine" and is "a lot of fun", though noted that it probably "wasn't meant to be taken seriously".
+She stated that the song provided a "great dance routine" and is "a lot of fun", though noted that it probably "wasn't meant to be taken seriously".
 Though she never "would've guessed" it was a Cat Stevens song, she believed it would become a big hit.
 Penny Valentine of Disc and Music Echo was more skeptical of the single, and wrote that it did "not hit with such immediacy as his other singles" and compared it to the works of Leonard Bernstein in intensity and style.
-She noted that she would have expected a "a masterpiece instead of just a good record", which was "flattering" but "unhelpful" for Stevens, though also quipped that she might have been "overcritical".
+She noted that she would have expected "a masterpiece instead of just a good record", which was "flattering" but "unhelpful" for Stevens, though also quipped that she might have been "overcritical".
 She positively reviewed the opening buildup into a "La Bamba" gallop, and ended by believing it would become a hit.

-Writing for the New Musical Express, journalist Derek Johnson jokingly suggested that he wouldn't be "surprised" if a kitchen sink was included in the recording process of "A Bad Night", due to the plethora of other instruments used.
-He positively notes the build-up of the song, which caught him "by surprise" as it differentiated from Stevens' earlier recordings.
-Although he believed the recording to be "nice", he found the single to have an "unusual rhythm" that didn't help the commerciability of the song.
+Writing for the New Musical Express, journalist Derek Johnson jokingly suggested that he would not be "surprised" if a kitchen sink was included in the recording process of "A Bad Night", due to the plethora of other instruments used.
+He positively noted the build-up of the song, which caught him "by surprise" as it differed from Stevens' earlier recordings.
+Although he believed the recording to be "nice", he found the single to have an "unusual rhythm" that did not help the commerciability of the song.
 He closed the review by announcing "The Laughing Apple" to be on par with the A-side, though it had "strange lyrics".
 In Record Mirror, Peter Jones praised the contrasting tempos of "A Bad Night", and believed it to be a hit.
 He was surprised over the fact it was a Cat Stevens record, however.
 In the US, Cash Box magazine wrote that the "Spiraling speed in the opener provides an attractive intro" to "a solid rock side that could bring Cat Stevens a sampling of stateside fame".